itsgreggreg/elixir_quick_reference/README.md

 ### with
 Takes a series of pattern matches, runs them in order, if all pattern matches succeed it returns its `do` block.
 If a pattern match doesn't succeed, the non-matching value is returned and `with` is exited.<br>
+You can supply an `else` block that essentially functions as a `case` block for an uncussessful match.<br>
 Variables assigned in a `with` block do not leak into outer scope.<br>
 A comma must come after every match.